 Check out Fuji, my favorite Japanese chain restaurant.
-La Villa has a big one, which is wonderful as there’s rarely a wait, and the food is delicious.
+La Villa has a big one, which is wonderful as there is rarely a wait, service is good and the food is delicious.

 Also, don’t miss eating at Greyhound Cafe, with its fusion food, or at Ka Nom (Thai for ‘dessert’), which not only sells the best Thai custards and pastries, but also has amazing sausage rolls, Chinese deep fried pancakes and a good green curry.

-On the second floor, you’ll find a couple of grill-it-yourself restaurants, which are superb, an American-style pizza place and, of course, ‘After You’, with desserts that rival anything made in Paris.
+On the second floor, you will find a couple of grill-it-yourself restaurants, which are superb, an American-style pizza place and, of course, ‘After You’, with desserts that rival anything made in Paris.

 Shopping at La Villa

-La Villa also has a good Boots Chemis (a British company), a sporting goods outlet store, a bookshop that sells English and Thai books and, in the courtyard, you’ll often find small market stalls set up temporarily that sell DVDs, CDs, t shirts, bags, artwork etc.
+La Villa also has a good Boots Chemist (a British company), a sporting goods outlet store, a bookshop that sells English and Thai books and, in the courtyard, you will often find small market stalls set up temporarily and selling DVDs, CDs, t shirts, bags, artwork etc.